Opal Health

 Every 7 seconds, a woman or newborn dies from pregnancy complications.

-Participatory, Learning, and Action for Maternal and Child Health empowers communities to become the architects of their own health solutions.
-Through monthly group meetings, communities identify maternal and newborn health issues and create tailored, effective interventions with locally available resources.
+Through monthly meetings guided by Community Health Workers, communities identify common maternal and newborn health problems and implement solutions to implement collectively with locally available resources.
 This cost-effective method fosters deep local ownership and drives sustainable change.

 How PLA works: The action cycle